NLnetLabs/krill/doc/development/multi_user/authorization.md

 This says that the actor has the role if the actors attributes include an attribute called `role` which has the given role value.

+Note that only the `allow` rule name has special meaning to Oso, there is nothing special about the names 'role_allow' or 'actor_has_role', these could be named anything we like.

 Finally, if we follow `ACTOR_DEF_MASTER_TOKEN` from `constants.rs` we see an example of an `ActorDef` which would yield an `Actor` with a `role` attribute with value `admin`.
 According to the rules we just looked at, that actor would have all Permissions in Krill: